Priyamsh/Fake-Review-Clustering/README.md

 After clustering there were some discrepancies which I had to manually eliminate from the dataset.

 I was able to predict 10 % fake reviews from the dataset.

+You can use the elecfinal2.csv from my Hybrid Recommender System repository in order to test the code.